6 Latihan Kardio untuk Ibu Hamil Tanpa Risiko Berlebihan

 4. Prenatal Yoga

-5. Low Impact Aerobics
+5. Low-Impact Aerobics

-Low-intensity aerobics is an ideal cardio exercise for pregnant women.
-This exercise typically involves movements like knee raises, side steps, and slow arm movements.
-Be sure to attend an aerobics class specifically designed for pregnant women to ensure the movements are safe and appropriate.
+Low-impact aerobics is an ideal cardio exercise for pregnant women.
+This exercise usually involves movements such as knee lifts, side steps, and arm movements that are not too fast.

-Prenatal exercises are specifically designed to prepare the body for childbirth.
-These exercises combine light cardio movements with breathing and stretching techniques.
-Prenatal exercises can be done at home or in classes led by experienced instructors.
+Prenatal gymnastics is specifically designed to prepare the body for childbirth.
+This exercise combines light cardio movements with breathing techniques and stretching.

-Safe Tips for Doing Cardio Exercise During Pregnancy
+Safe Cardio Exercise Tips During Pregnancy

-1. Consult a Doctor Before Starting
+1. Consult Your Doctor Before Starting

-3. Wear comfortable clothes and shoes
+3. Wear Comfortable Clothing and Shoes

 4. Drink Enough Water